JHU-PL-Lab/www-fpse/lecture/specification-test.md

   - Glass-box tests are in the context of bugs in the code and other code properties

 ### Standard categories of tests
-* **Unit testing**: what you have mainly done -- test the small pieces of the app
+* **Unit testing**: what you have mainly done -- test the small pieces of the app; no I/O testing
-* **Acceptance testing**: test the bigger pieces.
+* **Acceptance testing**: test the bigger pieces including I/O
-  - For example testing your `histo.exe` on a certain fixed directory tree.
+  - For example testing your `keywordcount.exe` on a certain fixed directory tree.
-* **Random testing** aka fuzz testing aka monkey testing aka property-based testing aka quickcheck: test on inputs generated randomly from a distribution
+* **Random testing** of which there are many types: fuzz testing / monkey testing / property-based testing / quickcheck:
+  - all test on data generated **randomly** from some distribution
+  - "quickcheck"ing is running unit tests on randomly generated data (random lists of ints, etc)
+  - "fuzz testing" is running acceptance tests with random input strings supplied.

 ### Testing and coverage